rfdez/rfdez/README.md

 ### Hi there 👋, I'm Raúl!

-> &#12299;Backend who does not break the frontend and interested in DevOps culture.
-Aware of adopting good programming practices to build quality, maintainable and scalable code.
+> &#12299;Backend developer who doesn't break the frontend and is interested in DevOps culture.
+Always striving to implement good programming practices into my work method so that I can produce quality, maintainable, and scalable code.

 ---